 Who should take this certificate?

-If you would like to learn the nuances of project management and process improvement from a global perspective, Project Management with Lean Six Sigma Green Belt may be right for you.
+If you would like to learn the nuances of project management and process improvement from a global perspective, Project Management may be right for you.
 You will acquire the skills to plan, execute, and complete complex projects within various types of organizations and industries.
 You will also have the opportunity to apply new tools and methodologies in both comprehensive real-world and simulated hands-on projects.
-With this powerful combination of professional certificates, you will gain the skills to manage successful, efficient, and high-quality projects as well as complete the educational requirements for the Six Sigma Green Belt Certification exam and the Project Management Institute's PMP or CAPM Certification exams.
+With this powerful professional certificate, you will gain the skills to manage successful, efficient, and high-quality projects as well as have the option to complete the educational requirements for the Project Management Institute's PMP or CAPM Certification exams.
 This intensive certificate can be completed in just two quarters and is designed for working professionals.
-Note: the Lean Six Sigma Green Belt component will be added in 2018.
-The 2017 Project Management Certificate will not include the Lean Six Sigma Green Belt.

 - Develop highly marketable competencies in project management

 - Build strong interpersonal skills critical to conducting work in a team environment; enhance abilities to manage conflicts and address challenging situations.

 - Study with American and international students, building your professional network.

 - Fulfills the necessary education hours required to apply for PMI’s Project Management Professional (PMP) exam or PMI’s Certified Associate in Project Management (CAPM) exam.